 When you click this icon, the "Add Time" dialog box opens and displays the list of time records for that work item.
 The "Add Time" dialog box is unique to the Timesheet page.
 In this dialog box, you can view multiple time records and add, edit or delete time records.
-Any changes made are reflected throughout the rest of TFS and Timetracker.
+Any changes made are reflected throughout the rest of DevOps Server/Services and 7pace Timetracker.

 When "Activity Types" are configured by your administrator, an "Activity Type" column will also display on this dialog box, allowing you to add and edit activity types for your time records.
 If your admin has not enabled this feature, it will not display here.